garth-c/regression/README.md

 ![image](https://github.com/garth-c/regression/assets/138831938/704f75cc-08b2-4625-9c2a-8d3d2bef491b)

-Now, the numeric variables are put into a separate data frame and analysed.
+Now, the numeric variables are put into a separate data frame and analyzed.
 The idea is that there shouldn't be too much correlation between the numeric predictor variables otherwise this would increase the risk of multicollinearity with the model.
-For this asssessment, I will focus on correlation between the variables.
+For this assessment, I will focus on correlation between the variables.

 ```
 ###~~~